wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-get-started.md

 For more information, see [Troubleshooting Azure web apps in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).

-##<a name="monitor-and-manage-the-site-in-the-management-portal"></a> Monitor and manage the web app in the Azure Management Portal
+## Monitor and manage the web app in the Azure Management Portal

 The [Azure Management Portal](/home/features/management-portal/) is a web interface that you can use to manage and monitor your Azure services, such as the web app that you just created.
 In this section of the tutorial, you look at some of what you can do in the Portal.

 1. In your browser, go to [https://manage.windowsazure.cn](https://manage.windowsazure.cn), and sign in with your Azure credentials.

 	The portal displays a list of your Azure services.